f2mars/NumbeoAptAutoCopy/readme.md

 # How to install

 Add "Tampermonkey" extension to your browser ("User Scripts" for Safari).\
-Create a new script in the extension dashboard.\
-Go to the "Settings" tab and find "Updates" section.\
+Open extension and do the "Utilities" tab.\
-Add a link to that repo to the "Update URL" input and click "check for updates".
+Insert "https://raw.githubusercontent.com/f2mars/NumbeoAptAutoCopy/main/script.js" to the "Import from URL" imput and click "Install"